Thomas-George-T/AWS-Solutions-Architect-Associate/README.md

 * Transfer Acceleration

-**Amazon S3 Transfer Acceleration enables fast, easy and secure transfers of files over long distances between your end users and an S3 bucket.
+**Amazon S3 Transfer Acceleration enables fast, easy and secure transfers of files over long distances between your end users and an S3 bucket.**

 **Transfer Acceleration takes advantage of Amazon CloudFront's globally distributed  edge locations.
-As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.**
 * Cross Region Replication Pricing

+## S3 Encryption
+- Encryption in Transit is achieved by
+	* **SSL/TLS**
+- Encryption At Rest (Server Side) is achieved by
+	* **S3 Managed Keys - SSE-S3**
+	* **AWS Key Management Service, Managed Keys - SSE-KMS**
+	* **Server Side Encryption With Customer Provided Keys - SSE-C**
+- Client Side Encryption

+## S3 Versioning
+* Stores all version of an object (including all writes and even if you delete an object)
+* Great backup tool.
+* Once enabled, **Versioning cannot be disabled**, only suspended.
+* Integrates with **Lifecycle** rules.
+* Versioning's **MFA Delete** capability, which uses multi-factor authentication, can be used to provide an additional layer of security.

 # Resources & Acknowledgements
 * Ryan Kroonenburg - A Cloud Guru